 The Java specification is fairly complete and leaves very little unspecified.
 Two areas that lack full specification are:

 The garbage-collection algorithm used and any internal optimization that is performed.
 Since when garbage collection happens can be unpredictable, timing issues can be introduced.
+Garbage collection behaviour can be influenced by changing the heap size since the default garbage collector is scheduled to execute when free space on the heap goes below implementation-defined limits.

 Optimization of Java virtual machine instructions may cause portions of instructions to be skipped or reordered.
+This can influence timing behaviours or heap usage.

 6.55.2 Guidance to language users